Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Effective interaction Hamiltonian and the density matrix of the effective two-level system

 in which the coupling constant of the interaction is

-where $m_{f}$ is the mass of two-level neutral atom system, $g_{af}$ is the dimensionless coupling constant of ALPs-atoms interaction, $\psi$ is the Dirac spinor with its adjoint $\bar{\psi}=\psi^{\dag}\gamma^{0}$, and $\phi(\mathbf{x},t)$ is the ALPs field.
-We also assume that the ALPs scalar field is homogenous hence one can set $\mu=0$ in the effective Hamiltonian density \eqref{hd}.
+where $m_{f}$ is the mass of the two-level neutral atom system, $g_{af}$ is the dimensionless coupling constant of ALP-atom interaction, $\psi$ is the Dirac spinor with its adjoint $\bar{\psi}=\psi^{\dag}\gamma^{0}$, and $\phi(\mathbf{x},t)$ is the ALP scalar field.
+We also assume that the ALP scalar field is homogeneous, and hence one can set $\mu=0$ in the effective Hamiltonian density \eqref{hd0}.

-We are interested in the Bremsstrahlung ALPs-atom interaction.
-To express the corresponding S-matrix element describing this process, we write down the ALPs field and the spinor field in terms of the creation and the annihilation operators.
-The Fourier transform of the ALPs field is written in terms of the creation and the annihilation operators as
+To express the corresponding S-matrix element describing this process, we write down the ALP field and the spinor field in terms of the creation and the annihilation operators.
+The Fourier transform of the ALP field is written in terms of the creation and the annihilation operators as

 in which we have